 Dropping down out of the mountains to the picturesquely set town of Valdez, we’ll get our first taste of magnificent coastal Alaska.
 The young and geologically very active Chugach range rises up literally out of the sea, ringing the super-scenic Prince William Sound.
 Glaciers are all about, some of them spilling their loads of prehistoric ice directly into the sea.
 Here you can try your hand at sea kayaking, to the face of the dramatic Shoup Glacier.
 No previous experience is required for this easy but breathtaking trip which is an included highlight of the tour.
 Alternatively you can enjoy a spectacular day cruise to Columbia Glacier with great marine wildlife viewing opportunities.
 Fishing charters for salmon or halibut are optional alternative activities.

 Finally, Alaska Explorer is climaxed by a scenic ferry crossing of Prince William Sound (or, on some departures, a scenic overflight).
 The ferry trip features amazing scenery, wildlife (sea otters, sea lions, bald eagles, salmon, and if we’re lucky, orcas or humpback whales), and a view of the icebergs to Columbia Glacier, at 400 square miles, one of the largest tidewater glaciers in the state.

 With Denali NP, Wrangell-St. Elias NP and Prince William Sound all included, Alaska Explorer combines three of Alaska’s top highlights.
 Spectacular scenic beauty, unparalleled wildlife viewing opportunities, superb hiking, and exciting adventure multi-sport opportunities make this most popular trip hard to beat.

-If you wish to extend the adventure into new territory, Alaska Explorer can also be combined with our 6-day Kenai Explorer and/or our 7-day Arctic Explorer to make a more comprehensive 16, 17, or 23+ day tour.
+If you wish to extend the adventure into new territory, Alaska Explorer can also be combined with our 6-day Kenai Explorer (Camp & Cabin-based), or our 3-day Kenai Hiker (Lodge-based) to make a more comprehensive 13 or 16+ day tour.

 ‘CAMP & CABIN’-BASED, MULTI-SPORT / HIKING TOUR